-After the 2016 presidential election, we find ourselves facing anti-immigrant sentiment aimed at the most vulnerable among us.
+We find ourselves facing anti-immigrant sentiment aimed at the most vulnerable among us.
 This takes the form of rhetoric that dehumanizes immigrants, executive orders to ramp up detention and removal, the expansion of expedited removal, and shutting down refugee processing and barring people from certain Muslim countries.
-In addition, more than 500,000 immigrants currently have pending immigrant court proceedings.
+In addition, more than 500,000 immigrants currently have pending immigration court proceedings.
 The overwhelming majority of them must represent themselves because legal representation is not available.

 To respond to these urgent circumstances and prepare for additional policy measures that will hurt immigrant families, CLINIC has launched the Defending Vulnerable Populations Project.